5 Safe Balance Exercises for Seniors Who Use a Walker

 Exercise 4 (2:55 in video)

-Stand with feet about shoulder width apart.
-Slowly do a small squat, being careful not to go too low, especially in the beginning.
+Stand with your feet about shoulder-width apart.
+Slowly do a slight squat, being careful not to bend too low, especially at first.
 Do 10 squats.

 As lower body strength builds over time and this exercise gets easier, slowly increase the depth of the squat.